-Chronic pelvic pain
+6. Chronic pelvic pain

 As we explained in the beginning, the symptoms of endometriosis may involve several organs in the pelvic region and develop over the course of many years.
-As time goes by you may begin to experience continuous pain, not just when you have your period.
+As time goes by, you may begin to experience continuous pain, not just when you have your period.

-This condition is known as chronic pelvic pain and it can have a serious impact on the quality of life of the sufferer, as it interferes with their professional, personal, and sexual lives.
+This condition is known as chronic pelvic pain, and it can have a serious impact on the quality of life of the sufferer, as it interferes with their professional, personal, and sexual lives.

-Pay attention to the symptoms of endometriosis
+Pay attention to endometriosis symptoms

 Finally, don’t leave until tomorrow what you can get done today.
 If you notice any of these symptoms, trust your instincts and seek treatment.

-If you wait too long you might find that it interferes with your day to day activities.
+If you wait too long, you might find that it interferes with your day-to-day activities.